Leedehai/tidy-project/README.md

 > `all.py` is recommended to be added to Git's `pre-commit` script.

 ### Does it scale with large repo?
 Yes.
-It only checks staged files that are created/modified reported by command `git status`.
+Beside `dirname_discipline`, it only checks staged files that are created/modified reported by command `git status`.

 ###### EOF